Final report for GNC16-229

 Identification and Analysis

 Insect Identification: Insects and other arthropods from pollinator transects, sweep nets, pitfall traps, and bee bowls were separated out from vegetation, soil, and other debris in the lab.
 Pollinators from all sampling methods were pinned and labeled, and then identified to family in the case of syrphid flies and bee flies, and to genus in the case of bee species.
 One exception was honeybees, which were identified to species.
 Predators were separated into 2 broad groups: those that are known to prey on Colorado potato beetle, and other predators that are not known to eat Colorado potato beetle.
 Predators were identified to the lowest relevant taxonomic level, often to family, but occasionally to genus or species.
 Predators known to prey on Colorado potato beetle were more often identified to species or genus.
-Herbivores were also identified to the lowest relevant taxonomic unit and separated in a similar manner to predators: herbivores that are pests of potato, and those that are not.
+Herbivores were also identified to the lowest relevant taxonomic unit (family).
+Colorado potato beetle were identified to species and analyzed separately.

 Objective 1: Establishment of floral plantings

 We wanted to determine if floral plantings resulted in more floral cover and a greater number of species of flowers present in margins compared with unmanaged margins.
 We found that floral plantings led to significantly increased area covered by blooms (a greater number of, and larger, flowers).
 Additionally, floral plantings led to significantly more species of flowers, with almost twice as many species present in floral margins on average.